 The Council on Environmental Quality's (CEQ) regulations (40 CFR 1500-1508) implementing the procedural provisions of the National Environmental Policy Act (NEPA) of 1969, as amended (42 U.S.C.
-4321 et seq.) define cumulative effects as "the impact on the environment which results from the incremental impact of the action when added to other past, present, or reasonably foreseeable future actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions (40 CFR 1508.7)".
-Cumulative Effects can result from individually minor but collectively significant actions taking place over a period of time."
+4321 et seq.) define cumulative effects as "the impact on the environment which results from the incremental impact of the action when added to other past, present, or reasonably foreseeable future actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions (40 CFR 1508.7)."
+Cumulative Effects can result from individually minor but collectively significant actions taking place over time.

-With the implementation of the proposed action, approximately 544 acres of shallow open water bottom will be directly impacted.
-The completed project would result in a reduction in the likelihood of future unplanned releases of dredged material into Calcasieu Lake.
-Fishing and recreational boating would be eliminated within the rock dike containment; however, the rock material on the open water side of Calcasieu Lake would provide foraging areas for fish and shellfish that may create more opportunities for recreational fishing.
+With the implementation of the proposed action, approximately 12 acres of shallow open water bottom would be directly impacted.
+The completed project would result in a reduction in the likelihood of future unplanned releases of dredged material into Calcasieu River Ship Channel.
+Fishing and recreational boating would be eliminated within the rock dike containment; however, the rock material on the open water side of Calcasieu River and Ship Channel would provide foraging areas for fish and shellfish that may create more opportunities for recreational fishing.